aaron-s-kim/scheduler/README.md

 - A user can cancel an existing interview by clicking on the 'delete' icon
 - Upon cancelling an interview, a notification message will appear to confirm deletion.

 ## Day View
 !["Day View"](https://github.com/aaron-s-kim/scheduler/blob/master/docs/Day-view.png)
+*Selecting a weekday on the left sidebar will show appointments and empty slots for that day*

 ## Appointment Booking
 !["Appointment Booking"](https://github.com/aaron-s-kim/scheduler/blob/master/docs/Appointment-Booking.png)
+*A user can book an interview by: selecting an empty slot, typing their name, clicking on an interviewer image, and clicking save*

 ## Appointment Cancellation
 !["Appointment Cancellation"](https://github.com/aaron-s-kim/scheduler/blob/master/docs/Appointment-Cancellation.png)
+*A user can delete an interview by: clicking the delete icon on an existing interview and clicking confirm on the delete message prompt*

 ## Setup